-- Focus on conveying TAPI entities, i.e., yang sub-trees (see 3.5 TAPI Application in detail on page 11). - Provide an opportunity for event time reporting that is structured to allow for reporting of time uncertainty (see 4.8 Time on page 40). - Allow a client (see section 8 Definitions on page 76 for usage of "client" in this document) to achieve and maintain eventual consistency with the state of the controlled system simply by connecting to the stream(s), i.e., with no need to retrieve3 current state prior to processing log reports (see 3.17 Eventual Consistency and Fidelity on page 29). - Makes it a provider (see section 8 Definitions on page 76 for usage of "provider" in this document) responsibility to send information to the client that ensures eventual consistency is achievable4, removing sequencing complexity. - Improves provide-side scale as simply based on a time-sequenced log of events as opposed to a combination of a time-sequenced log and a repository5.
+- Focus on conveying TAPI global class instance (see also [ONF TR-547] section on "TAPI Global and Local objects"), i.e., specific yang sub-trees (see 3.5 TAPI Application in detail on page 12). - Provide an opportunity for event time reporting that is structured to allow for reporting of time uncertainty (see 4.8 Time on page 64). - Allow a client to achieve and maintain eventual consistency with the state of the controlled system simply by connecting to the stream(s), i.e., with no need to retrieve current state prior to processing log reports. - Makes it a provider responsibility to send information to the client that ensures eventual consistency is achievable, removing sequencing complexity. - Improves provide-side scale as simply based on a time-sequenced log of events as opposed to a combination of a time-sequenced log and a repository.

-Note: There is still a need for the client to "mark and sweep" to achieve full system realignment on major loss of communications.
+Note: There is still a need for the client to "mark and sweep" to achieve full system realignment on recovery from major loss of communications.

-- Allow for efficient recovery from temporary streaming channel communication failures (see 5.2.7 Use Case ST-0.7: Short loss of communications on page 48). - Take pressure off of a client when under heavy load, recognizing that loss of some detail when under extreme pressure is inevitable and tolerable (see 5.2.7 Use Case ST-0.7: Short loss of communications on page 48). - Remove the need for complex subscription in normal controller-controller interaction. - Are structured to support, in future versions of this specification (see 3.9.2 Future combination considerations (by example) on page 21), the: - Providing of multiple alternative views of the controlled solution6
+- Allow for efficient recovery from temporary streaming channel communication failures. - Take pressure off of a client when under heavy load, recognizing that loss of some detail when under extreme pressure is inevitable and tolerable. - Remove the need for complex subscription in normal controller-controller interaction.